Vipyr/taskobra/docs/metrics.md

 Snapshots are a collection of metrics representing the host System's state at a specific time.
 Each Snapshot contains a System ID and timestamp, and is associated with a set of records in the Metrics tables for each Component type.
+Because we periodically prune the backend database, snapshots need to be aware of the period of time they cover, which is represented as a base and an exponent.
+These are used during pruning to figure out how many data points to prune.

 ---